Logic optimization: Two-level versus multi-level representations

-Similarly, we distinguish between sequential and combinational circuits, whose behavior can be described in terms of finite-state machine state tables/diagrams or by Boolean functions and relations respectively.

-Combinational circuits are defined as the time independent circuits which do not depends upon previous inputs to generate any output are termed as combinational circuits.
-Examples – Priority encoder, Binary decoder, Multiplexer, Demultiplexer.

-Sequential circuits are those which are dependent on clock cycles and depends on present as well as past inputs to generate any output.
-Examples – Flip-flops, Counters.
+Similarly, we distinguish between combinational circuits and sequential circuits.
+Combinational circuits produce their outputs based only on the current inputs.
+They can be represented by Boolean relations.
+Some examples are priority encoders, binary decoders, multiplexers, demultiplexers.

+Sequential circuits produce their output based on both current and past inputs, depending on a clock signal to distinguish the previous inputs from the current inputs.
+They can be represented by finite state machines.
+Some examples are flip-flops and counters.

 Example

 While there are many ways to minimize a circuit, this is an example that minimizes (or simplifies) a Boolean function.
 The Boolean function carried out by the circuit is directly related to the algebraic expression from which the function is implemented.

 Consider the circuit used to represent $(A \wedge \bar{B}) \vee (\bar{A} \wedge B)$.
 It is evident that two negations, two conjunctions, and a disjunction are used in this statement.
 This means that to build the circuit one would need two inverters, two AND gates, and an OR gate.

 The circuit can simplified (minimized) by applying laws of Boolean algebra or using intuition.
 Since the example states that $A$ is true when $B$ is false and the other way around, one can conclude that this simply means $A \neq B$.
 In terms of logical gates, inequality simply means an XOR gate (exclusive or).
 Therefore, $(A \wedge \bar{B}) \vee (\bar{A} \wedge B) \iff A \neq B$.
 Then the two circuits shown below are equivalent, as can be checked using a truth table: